B1AAB/EBA/website/docs/contribute/cookbook.md

 sidebar_position: 9
 ---

-### Some blocks for debugging
-- There are many transactions where they create many outputs with 0 value.
-For instance, the transaction with id `ceb1a7fb57ef8b75ac59b56dd859d5cb3ab5c31168aa55eb3819cd5ddbd3d806` belonging to the block with height `123573`, contains `279` outputs with value `0`.

-- Examples of some bad/strange transactions:
-    - 71036 (search for txes in this block)
-    - 268449
-    - 565912
-    - 706953
-    - 774532
-    - 710061 (some execution path related to this are currently not implemented)

 ### Making Bitcoin Core Accessible from Another Computer on the LAN {#bitcoin-core-lan}

 Set the `bitcoin.conf` file as the following